rikkei-finance/rifi-nft-lending-developer-docs/README.md

 # RiFi NFT Rental Marketplace API

-When user lists, delists and rents nft on NFT Rental Marketplace, smartcontract fires 3 corresponding events, game server needs to listen to these 3 events to process them appropriately for the game.
+When an asset owner lists or de-lists or there is a rental transaction completed (i.e. event) on the NFT Rental Marketplace, smartcontract triggers an event emitter for the associated event.
+Game platform servers need to listen and handle the event emitter appropriately.
 You can use library [web3.js](https://github.com/ChainSafe/web3.js) for listing these events.
 In this document, we have some sample code using [web3.js](https://github.com/ChainSafe/web3.js)

 ## Contract overview